 A heat processor is modern technology that makes heat processing of a variety of free-flowing materials simple, practical, and profitable.
 Natural gas, propane, or alternative fuels, in an efficient burner, heats air which passes through the fully perforated bed of the product chamber.
 The product is gently, thoroughly, and evenly heated to a consistent finish.

-The CalorMatic® Heat Processor employs a fluidized air bed to dry, roast, toast, bake and sterilize a full range of free-flowing materials.
+The CalorMatic® Heat Processor employs a fluidized air bed to dry, roast, toast, bake, and sterilize a full range of free-flowing materials.
 This unique concept eliminates direct contact with flame, so there’s no scorching.
-It delivers consistent product quality and nutrient values, while also preventing product contamination.
+It delivers consistent product quality and nutrient values, while also prevents product contamination.
 It removes fines, while gently handling the product.